astoreyai/ai_scientist/tutorials/01_getting_started/README.md

 - What outcomes?
 - What study designs to include?

-**✓ Checkpoint**: The agent should respond with PRISMA-specific guidance.
+**Checkpoint**: The agent should respond with PRISMA-specific guidance.

 **Example Agent Response**:
 ```